scammi/MedPass/README.md

 #### Functions
 MedPass is a WebApp that stores on IPFS a small file with medical relevant information for emergencies and makes it available on the fly with a QR code.
 Helping your physician make faster and better decision.
   The QR code can be embedded on a bracelet, necklace, tattoo, or even on an inplated on an NFC.
 A tag will specify that it should be scan in case of an emergency.
 So scanning the code will give access to the information, such as:
- -Medications
+- Medications
- -Present disease
+- Present disease
- -Past disease
+- Past disease
- -Last words
+- Last words
- -Type of blood
+- Type of blood
- -Emergency number
+- Emergency number
- -Name
+- Name
- -Insurance number
+- Insurance number
- -ETC.
+- ETC.

 #### Imagine
 Emergency rooms can be messy, especially if there is a patient that is having a profuse hemorrhage.
 If the loos of blood is sufficient, a transfusion might be needed.
 For such transfusion  you need to know the type of blood, running such a test takes only a few minutes, but there is no time to lose.
 Here is where MedPass would be useful, giving the type of blood instantly.

 #### How ?
--You will access a webpage, where you fill a form with your medical data.
+- [x] You will access a webpage, where you fill a form with your medical data.
--The information will be push and pin to IPFS network.
+- [x] The information will be push and pin to IPFS network.
--The hash will be place in a stellar transaction
+- [ ] The hash will be place in a stellar transaction
--A QR code will be generated with the stellar transaction -In an emergency, the doctor will scan the QR code
+- [ ] A QR code will be generated with the stellar transaction
+- [ ] In an emergency, the doctor will scan the QR code
--It will be taken to a page that uses stellar viewer to access the hash -Information is downloaded from IPFS and displayed.
+- [ ] It will be taken to a page that uses stellar viewer to access the hash
+- [x] Information is downloaded from IPFS and displayed.

+Work need to be done on the stellar client side.

 #### View